 Each year students in the The School of Art, Design and Art History enter work into the Gussman.
 A curator, gallerist, or prominent artist from outside Tulsa comes in to judge the work and award prizes.
 The Gussman provides students with experience in selecting and entering finished work in the fast-paced world of juried shows.
 Past jurors have included Ronda Kasl, BA’78) Metropolitan Museum Curator of Latin American Art.

 Stylus is a student-run journal featuring art, fiction, poetry and plays created at TU.
 Students in the School of Art can submit work for publication as well as participate in the production of the journal by serving on the editorial board.
 Stylus allows students to gain familiarity with the publishing world and showcase their work at the same time.

-The School of Art offers ten undergraduate scholarships up to $6,000 a year for four years.
-Students interested in applying for funding in Art History or Studio Art should prepare a portfolio of artwork or writing to be submitted in February or March before their first year at TU.
-Students must also take part in an interview with the Director of the School of Art, either in person or on the phone.
-Other portfolio review times may be available by special arrangement.Students must be accepted to The University of Tulsa before they can be considered for an undergraduate award.
-For more details, download the Scholarship Application.
+A limited number of scholarships are available to majors.
+Students interested in applying for scholarship funding in Art History or Art should prepare a portfolio of artwork or writing samples to be submitted as part of their applications.Students must complete the online application and submit their portfolio no later than March 15,before their first year at TU.
+Students must also take part in an interview with the director of the School of Art, either in person or on the phone;interviews will be scheduled by the chair.Students must be accepted to The University of Tulsa before they can be considered for an undergraduate award.
+Transfer students are eligible.